Skip to content

 Warning

 You can find the official stemcells from bosh.io/stemcells.
-Trusty is an Ubuntu LTS Release, with patches being supported by Ubuntu from April 2014 to April 2019.
+Bionic is an Ubuntu LTS Release, with patches being supported by Ubuntu until April 2023.

 Kernel Livepatch Support